 All vehicles must be properly registered according to purpose and must display the appropriate licence plate.

 Licence plates must be securely attached and clearly visible.
-That means plates must not be obstructed in any way that prevents them from being read or accurately photographed by a red light camera system.
+That means plates must not be obstructed in any way that prevents them from being read or accurately photographed by any enforcement system.

 The number or identity of the licence plate must not be altered or changed in any way.